-Crafted daily in a New York City shop connected to Chef Gabriel Kreuther’s two-Michelin starred restaurant in the Grace Building across from Bryant Park, these chocolates are seasonally designed and created by the restaurant’s pastry chef, Mark Aumont.
-Chef Aumont began his life as a chocolatier as a young apprentice in his father’s shop in Chamonix, France followed progressively by positions at award-winning restaurants around the world.
+Crafted daily in a New York City shop connected to Chef Gabriel Kreuther’s two-Michelin star restaurant in the Grace Building across from Bryant Park, these chocolates are seasonally designed and created by the restaurant’s pastry chef, Marc Aumont.
+Chef Aumont began his life as a chocolatier as a young apprentice in his father’s shop in Chamonix, France.
+Since then, he has progressively held positions at award-winning restaurants around the world.

-He’s said that the ideas for his bonbons come from the city itself, and in a conversation I had with him when the Kreuger Handcrafted Chocolate shop first opened, he noted that music can also be an inspiration for him to create chocolates that "tell a story."
-Each one is truly a very special treat!
-Flavors can include tahitian vanilla, gingerbread, salted butter caramel, mint, honey saffron, kumaru, banana peanut, Mexican hot chocolate, oatmeal cookie, and French baguette.
-This is an unforgettable collection of 24 pieces.
+The ideas for his bonbons come from New York City itself, and each one is truly a very special treat.
+Flavors can include Tahitian vanilla, gingerbread, salted butter caramel, mint, honey saffron, kumaru, banana peanut, Mexican hot chocolate, oatmeal cookie, and Cherry Cola vanilla.

-For decades, Godiva chocolates have been known as an elegant and delicious gift for any occasion, and this box of white chocolates is a dream!
+For decades, Godiva chocolates have been known as an elegant and delicious gift for any occasion, and this box of white chocolates is a dream.
 With 22 pieces, the variety is incredible.
-The fillings include raspberry, praline, hazelnut, dark chocolate ganache, cashew, and caramel, and they all come in different combinations and gorgeous shapes all packaged up in a luxe gold and white gift box.
+The fillings include raspberry, praline, hazelnut, dark chocolate ganache, cashew, and caramel.
+They all come in different combinations and gorgeous shapes, all packaged up in a luxe gold and white gift box.
 Named after Lady Godiva, the Belgian company began in 1926 and was appointed as an official chocolatier to the Royal Court of Belgium in 1968.
-Godiva entered into the international market in 1972 with the boutiques we now see in many countries around the world.
+Godiva entered the international market in 1972 with the boutiques we now see in many countries around the world.

 This isn't your average chocolate bar.
-It's an exquisitely smooth pistachio praline with whole pistachios folded in, then covered with dark chocolate.
-It’s easy to imagine, but difficult to find anywhere but in this bar.
-Francois Pralus is one of the three maître chocolatiers (in other words, a chocolate master) in all of France and his chocolate is exceptional.
+It's an exquisitely smooth pistachio praline with whole pistachios folded in—then covered with dark chocolate.
+It’s easy to imagine but difficult to find anywhere except in this bar.
+Francois Pralus is one of the three maître chocolatiers (in other words, a chocolate master) in all of France, and his chocolate is exceptional.
 He sources and blends his own cacao beans from all over the world and is the son of August Pralus, who was awarded the prestigious Award of National Merit.